Occupational Therapy in the Acute Care Setting

 - Improve functional independence through intervention

-Along with getting the patient up and moving, OTs also play a large role in discharge planning, assessing the patient each treatment of where they should go.
-If time permits, the OT may work on self-care, functional mobility, and therapeutic exercise.
+Along with getting the patient up and moving, OTs also play an important role alongside physical therapy in discharge planning, assessing the patient each treatment of where they should go.

-Since individuals in acute care on average have very short stays of two to three days, the OT may recommend further rehabilitation after discharge if the person is below their prior level of function and would benefit from continued therapy.
+Since individuals in acute care on average have very short stays of just a few days, the OT may recommend further rehabilitation after discharge if the person is below their prior level of function and would benefit from continued therapy.

 Acute Care Precautions For New OTs

 Safety is of the utmost importance in acute care.
 Acute care patients are the least medically stable, and may have ever-changing orders and precautions.

 Before you begin treating your patient, you’ll want to do a thorough chart review to check everything.
-This would include (but is not limited to):
+This includes (but is not limited to):

 - Lab values